 The town itself is charming, with a culture very obviously influenced by that of Tibet, just across the border.
 This also shows in the cuisine, with Tibetan and Indo-Chinese dominating the local food scene (you definitely need to try the soupy, noodle-y thukpa).
 Because the Indian army has a major base there, though, you’ll also find decent mainstream Indian food.
 There aren’t any real low-budget lodges here, but that doesn’t mean you won’t find affordable accommodation, and there are a few high-end hotels to choose from as well.
 Just make sure you give yourself a day or two to get used to the thin air when you land.
 Altitude sickness is very real here.

 If you have an Indian passport, this could well be the best option in this list.
 A hop across India’s north-east border and you’re in the tiny Himalayan country of Bhutan, with its lush green mountains, impressive Buddhist-style buildings, and incredibly spicy food.
-You can even pay in Indian rupees, though you’ll probably be given change in the local currency, the Bhutanese ngyultrum (no, that’s not a typo).
+You can even pay in Indian rupees.
+But you’ll probably be given change in the local currency, the Bhutanese ngultrum (no, not a typo).
 If you have a non-Indian passport, though, you’ll have to go on a pricey, tightly-regulated government-organized tour.

 Besides admiring Bhutan’s natural beauty, you should also take a look at its majestic dzongs (a combination of Buddhist monastery, government center and military fortress), and its amazing monasteries.
 The dzong at the former capital of Punakha is probably the most impressive and is definitely worth a visit.
 And even if you do nothing else in Bhutan, make sure you do the three-hour trek up to the fairy-tale Tiger’s Nest monastery.
 A couple of things to watch out for, though: the local food is spicy enough to blow anyone’s socks off, so you might want to stick to Indian or Chinese food; and the whole country is no-smoking, so leave any cigarettes behind.